kosperera/jekyll-otto-theme/README.md

 ![Build](https://github.com/kosalanuwan/otto-theme/workflows/Build/badge.svg)
 ![Publish](https://github.com/kosalanuwan/otto-theme/workflows/Publish/badge.svg)

-In case you were wondering, this Jekyll theme is:
+In case you were wondering, this site is:

-- Originally, an adaptation from [Mark Otto's WTF website](http://wtfhtmlcss.com/), with lots of :love: of course
+- Originally, an adaptation from [Mark Otto's WTF website](http://wtfhtmlcss.com/), with lots of :heart: of course
 - A GitHub [Template Repository]()
 - Coded with [VS Code]()
 - Built on [Jekyll Standard Docker Image](), and